andberry/berry-website-astro/src/content/blog/css-bem-namespaces-itcss.md

 ---
-title: 'BEM, CSS Namespaces and ITCSS'
+title: "BEM, CSS Namespaces and ITCSS"
-abstract: 'How to make frontend code more readable and maintaininable, because CSS is easy, but looking after it, is not'
+abstract: "How to make frontend code more readable and maintaininable, because CSS is easy, but looking after it, is not"
 createdAt: 20211024
-createdAtDisplay: 'October 24, 2021'
+createdAtDisplay: "October 24, 2021"
 published: true
-tags: ['css', 'frontend']
+tags: ["css", "frontend"]
-heroImage: 'halifax-public-gardens.jpg'
+heroImage: "@images/garda3.jpg"
 ---

 > because writing CSS is easy; looking after it is not.